Explore Jobs

 What is a CV?

-CV is short for curriculum vitae, which translates from Latin to: “course of life.”
-CVs are meant to focus more on your education, experience, and accomplishments.
-CVs will include sections for achievements, publications, and interests related to your field.
-They also focus extensively on your education, as opposed to resumes, where you usually just list your highest degree.
+CV stands for curriculum vitae, which translates from Latin as “course of life.”
+CVs focus extensively on your education, experience, and accomplishments, often including sections for achievements, publications, and interests relevant to your field.
+Unlike resumes, which typically highlight only your highest degree, CVs provide a broader overview of your educational background.

-Due to this additional information and the fact that it’s in-depth, CVs are usually longer than resumes.
-They end up giving employers a more detailed view of your academic and professional accomplishments.
+Due to this depth of information, CVs tend to be longer than resumes, offering employers a more comprehensive view of your academic and professional milestones.

-1. Contact information.
-Start with your name and job title, then list your professional address, your home address, the phone numbers you can be reached at, email addresses, and you might want to include your website or professional portfolios, maybe even your LinkedIn profile.
+1. Contact Information: Start with your name and job title, followed by your professional address, home address, reachable phone numbers, email addresses, and optionally, your website or professional portfolio, including your LinkedIn profile.

 Jane Doe